checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code-cli.md

 What does one gain when moving from a manual to a monitoring as code approach?
 The **main advantages of the Checkly CLI** are:

-1. Unite E2E testing & monitoring in one workflow.
-No more silos between Dev, QA and Ops.
+1. **Unite E2E testing & monitoring in one workflow.** No more silos between Dev, QA and Ops.
-2. Programmable, testable, reviewable.
-Works with your dev pipeline.
+2. **Programmable, testable, reviewable.** Works with your dev pipeline.
 From your IDE, via PR to CI.
-3. Native @playwright/test support.
-No lock-in, just write standard *.spec.ts files.
+3. **Native @playwright/test support.** No lock-in, just write standard *.spec.ts files.
-4. Alerting baked in.
-Set alerts for Slack, SMS and many more channels.
+4. **Alerting baked in.** Set alerts for Slack, SMS and many more channels.
-5. Typescript-first.
-Fully typed for a stellar developer experience with code completion.
+5. **Typescript-first.** Fully typed for a stellar developer experience with code completion.
-6. Run in the cloud or on-prem.
-Run on the Checkly cloud or in your network using the Private Locations
+6. **Run in the cloud or on-prem**.** Run on the Checkly cloud or in your network using the Private Locations

 ## Monitoring as Code with Checkly